About Distance Education

 The following programs are offered at the Distance Education mode of delivery

-Diploma in Traffic (DPTP19): Department of Safety and Security Management
+Diploma in Policing (DPPO20): Department of Safety and Security Management

-Policing Diploma (DPPO20): Department of Safety and Security Management
+Diploma in Traffic Safety and Municipal Police Management (DPTP19): Department of Safety and Security Management

 Diploma in Fire Technology (DPFI21): Department of Physics